 What types of biologic therapies are used to treat people with inflammatory bowel disease?

-Currently, there are two types of biologic therapies that are generally used to treat IBD:1,3
+Currently, there are three types of biologic therapies that are generally used to treat IBD:1,3

 - Anti-tumor necrosis factor (anti-TNF) medicines